 In addition to her litigation practice, Katie has increasingly been involved in cybersecurity and privacy matters.
 Katie counsels her clients on legal issues relating to the handling of personal and sensitive information on computer networks.

 Katie’s legal proficiencies have been repeatedly recognized by legal award publications, including Super Lawyers where she has five times been selected as a Georgia Rising Star in Intellectual Property.
-She has also been selected as the Copyright Chair for the IP Law Section of the State Bar of Georgia, is Vice President of the Board of Directors for the non-profit Georgia Coalition Against Domestic Violence, and is a member of the Board of Directors for the Coralwood Foundation.
+She has also been selected as the Copyright Chair for the IP Law Section of the State Bar of Georgia, is President of the Board of Directors for the non-profit Georgia Coalition Against Domestic Violence, and is a member of the Board of Directors for the Coralwood Foundation.

 Before joining the firm, Katie practiced at one of the nation’s most recognized AmLaw 100 firms.
 Prior to that, she served as a law clerk to the Honorable Joel F. Dubina of the U.S. Court of Appeals for the Eleventh Circuit and was an intern to the Honorable William S. Duffey, Jr. of the U.S. District Court for the Northern District of Georgia.
 Katie also served as a Performance Audit Supervisor for the State of Georgia before receiving her law degree, where she evaluated and advised the State and citizens on the efficiency and effectiveness of state-managed programs.